Take the readiness quiz and check that you're prepared.

 - Some programs are recommended for those who may wish to proceed to a post-graduate degree in chemistry.
 [Details]

 As detailed on our Help & Advice pages, there is an on-line tool available to help you track your progress, and one-on-one advice on program and course selections is always available.
-We also offer links to career advice.
-The Help & Advice pages also answer numerous common questions about policies and procedures.
+The Personal Advisor or FAQs also answer numerous common questions about policies and procedures.
 They also point you to resources to help you become a more effective student, to deal with personal issues or to deal with coursework, and provide advice on your options.

 Ready to apply?
 Visit the Apply for Admission page.

-*The Undergraduate Program Director will apply the one course substitution required to graduate with a Specialized Honours BSc after following the Pharmaceutical & Biological stream requirements.
+*The Undergraduate Program Director will exempt the one course substitution required to graduate with a Specialized Honours BSc after following the Pharmaceutical & Biological stream requirements.